kehrlab/molemap/README.md

     ./molemap get <readfile1.fastq> <readfile2.fastq> <Barcodes.txt> [options]

 # Example
-This small example demonstrates how to use bcmap and allows you to check if it is properly installed.
-Navigate to the bcmap folder and run the commands listed below.
+This small example demonstrates how to use molemap and allows you to check if it is properly installed.
+Navigate to the molemap folder and run the commands listed below.

     # building the index for chr21.fa
     ./molemap index example/chr21.fa -o example/Index